 Meet Assistant Professor Dr. Mark Zander

-Dr. Mark Zander (Salk Institute for Biological Studies) will be the newest member of the Waksman Institute.
+Dr. Mark Zander (Salk Institute for Biological Studies) is the newest member of the Waksman Institute.
 His research focuses on the impact of climate change on plant growth and resilience with an emphasis on transcription factor networks.
 He will join the ranks of accomplished scholars as a mentor in service to the educational mission of Rutgers University.

 - Postdoctoral Fellow, Salk Institute for Biological Studies 2012-2019 (Joseph R. Ecker)